(VAP) Victoria Air Photos and Survey

 RPAS flights are preauthorized by Nav Canada in our flight areas noted.
 RPAS Advanced pilot Carlos has over 3500 hours of flight time since 2012.
 Our M300 drone is equipped with floats for enhanced safety.

-We are currently looking at ways of using the drone logistics to sling plastic debris off beaches to help save time, costs while improving safety of crews.
+We are currently exploring ways of using our heavy lift drones to sling plastic/foam debris off beaches to help save time, costs while improving safety of crews on island beaches.

-The Small Vessel owned and operated by VAP is perfect for our beach clean-up efforts.
-It is equipped with HR depth sounders and GPS Maps/charts, VHF Radios, 2 anchors and a T/O/ landing area. and other equipment.
-Power comes from a hyper-efficient, economical, EFI Yamaha 4-stroke engine.
+The Small Vessel is fully equipped with HR depth sounders and GPS Maps/charts, VHF Radios, 2 anchors, T/O/ landing area and other safety equipment.

-Crew are Transport Canada commercial SVOP/ and MED Lifeboatman Qualified and trained, with years of experience in the marine environment including as fishing guide, as deckhand on BC Ferries and serving on Coast Guard vessels.
+Crew are Transport Canada commercial SVOP/ and MED Lifeboatman Qualified and trained, with years of experience in the marine environment.

-If you are interested in this initiative or want more information on our pilot project, please reach out:
+If you are interested in supporting this initiative or want more information on the pilot project, please reach out:

 David Carlos at 250 507 6421 or email me at straightline8@gmail.com